paypal/Iguanas/CONTRIBUTING.md

 Please ensure that, before raising a pull-request:

-- The branch you merge into is the `dev` branch, not the main `branch` (as the `dev` branch is used for staging changes before they are merged with the `main` branch).
+- You merge your branch into the `dev` branch, not the main `branch` (as the `dev` branch is used for staging changes before they are merged with the `main` branch).
 - Commit messages are concise and informative.
+- A comment is added to your PR giving a summary of the changes and why they were made.
 - Your contribution conforms to the [Style guide](#style-guide).
 - Your code has been profiled thouroughly to ensure runtime is optimised.
 - Unit tests are added/extended.